 Most enterprises can track revenue at a product line level, but face significant challenges on the expense side.
 Some expenses, like commissions and developer headcount, are directly tied to a specific product.
 Many expenses, like customer support, finance, and HR support many products.
 As a result, the finance team must allocate these expenses amongst the various products.
 There are many ways to perform the allocations, but it is an exercise in pro forma reporting.

 Product managers should be aware of how the finance team is allocating expenses to their product lines.
 Under/over allocation impacts the profitability of a product.
 This in turn may impact how executives decide to invest or allocate resources to a specific product line.
 Check out Why Product Managers Should Become Best Friends with Finance Team

 Product Manager Financial Literacy

-Product Managers should have basic financial literacy.
+I have led product management teams for over 25 years.
+Many of the people that worked with me have moved onto senior roles like Chief Product Officers and Chief Operating Officers.
+One of the things I always stressed is that product managers should have basic financial literacy.
 They need the ability to read and interpret basic financial statements like Income Statements, Balance Sheets, and Cash Flow Statements to understand how their product contributes to the overall success, or struggles, that their company faces.